-Finance, Procurement and Audit
+Procurement and expenditure

-- 12. Jointly with the Leader of the Council to make decisions on the release of monies for all capital projects. - 13.
-Jointly with the Leader of the Council to allocate funds from planning obligations. - 14.
-To oversee and monitor the housing revenue account budget, housing capital fund & housing rent setting, in conjunction with the Leader of the Council. - 15.
-To approve virements between services if provided for in the budget framework. - 16.
-Jointly with the Leader of the Council to be responsible for the overall internal and external audit strategies and arrangements of the Council, with operational decision-making and work programmes delegated to the Corporate Director of Finance and monitoring the review of such activity undertaken by the Audit Committee. - 17.
-Jointly with the Leader of the Council to authorise the commissioning of work from internal and external audit following a request from the Audit Committee. - 18.
-To approve write-offs of income of a value of £5,000 or over. - 19.
-To receive monthly/regular reports on income written off by officers under delegated powers (i.e. sums under £5,000). - 20.
-On the request of an Appropriate Delegated Officer within the meaning of the Procurement and Contract Standing Orders, to enter into negotiations, in conjunction with this officer or any other officers nominated by him/her, with those parties who have entered into contracts with the Council. - 21.
-In conjunction with the relevant portfolio holder(s) where required, to take any decisions as set out in the Procurement and Contract Standing Orders Schedule H.
+- 11. To approve write-offs of income of a value of £5,000 or over. - 12.
+To receive monthly/regular reports on income written off by officers under delegated powers (i.e. sums under £5,000). - 13.
+On the request of an Appropriate Delegated Officer within the meaning of the Procurement and Contract Standing Orders, to enter into negotiations, in conjunction with this officer or any other officers nominated by him/her, with those parties who have entered into contracts with the Council. - 14.
+In conjunction with the relevant portfolio holder(s) where required, to take any decisions as set out in the Procurement and Contract Standing Orders Schedule H. - 15.
+To sign-off all approved expenditure on external support, agency and consultancy advice for the Business Improvement Delivery programme.